 Firefighting infrastructure must be designed to allow effective response to the risks and hazards at the facility.
-Fire water must be provided to cover buildings, control rooms, substations and grid connections a) Water access points must be clearly identifiable and unobstructed to ensure efficient access.
+Fire water must be provided to cover buildings, control rooms, substations and grid connections

 The quantity of water supply must be established through a comprehensive risk management process that considers all relevant hazards, documented in the Risk Management Plan, in consultation with CFA.